Garbage, Recycling, Composting

 Recycling Collection Requirements

-- Your recycling must be placed at the curb between 5:00 am and 7:00 am on the day of collection only.
+- Recycling must be placed at the curb between 5:00 am and 7:00 am on the day of collection only.

 - Recycling must be placed in a bin, not a plastic bag.
 Recycling placed at the curb in plastic bags will not be collected.